mafintosh/mp4-stream/README.md

 Create a new encoder.

-The encoder is a readable stream you can use to generate a mp4 file with.
+The encoder is a readable stream you can use to generate a mp4 file.
+It has the following API:

-Call `stream.atom(atom, [callback])` with a new mp4 atom to generate one and `stream.finalize()` to end it.
+* `stream.box(box, [callback])` - adds a new mp4 box to the stream.
+* `var writeStream = stream.mediaData(size)` - helper that adds an `mdat` box. write the media content to this stream.
+* `stream.finalize()` - finalizes the mp4 stream. call this when you're done.

 ``` js
 var fs = require('fs')